109 E Beech Street Lamar, CO 81052

 Named for Lucius Quintus Lamar, the Secretary of the Interior under Grover Cleveland, the new city provided a land office and promises of free land.
 It was one of the last to be so constructed on the main line of the ATSF.
 The city thrived through the efforts of “town site platters” with much promotion and fanfare.

-Today, Lamar is the seat of Prowers County and remains a center for agriculture, both for ranching and farming.
+Today, Lamar is the seat of Prowers County and remains an agricultural center, both for ranching and farming.
 The city is also home to the largest wind farm in Colorado.